All Episodes

 Why did they do that?

-They can't get any other support for getting rid of the second amendment.
+Because they want they can't get any other support for getting rid of the Second Amendment.

 They don't want tighter gun control laws.